baseboxorg/jeffskinnerbox.github.io/content/ideas/rip-cd-from-command-line.md

 technically you need to provide a royalty fee to use the format.
 [`lame`][13] is a program which can be used to create MP3 file.)

-But first, lets install all the tools you'll need and discribed below:
+But first, lets install all the tools you'll need and described below:

 ```bash
 sudo apt-get install cdparanoia sox cd-discid abcde ripit